cloudmesh/cloudmesh-manual/docs-source/source/manual/sys.rst

     cms sys command generate NAME .

         the code will be installed in the current directory.
-This is helpful, if you already are in a directory fof the name cloudmesh-NAME, e.g. if you already created it in github and like to add a command in that github directory.
+This is helpful, if you already are in adirectory fof the name cloudmesh-NAME, e.g. if you already created it in github and like to add a command in that github directory.